pcossu/SkypeforBusiness_IaC_lab_V4/README.md

 This Lab refers to an automated installation of Skyper for Business Server 2015 with the paradigm of the IAC - Infrastructure as Code.

-I did not do anything, all the thanks are for Imad Benbouzid who has made this lab available to everyone.
+I did not do anything, all the thanks are for Imad who has made this lab available to everyone.
 I just tried to deploy it but I got the error "Can not install KB2982006 - This update is not applicable to your computer."
 I therefore modified a couple of lines of code by applying the workaround described in this link https://blogs.technet.microsoft.com/uclobby/2017/09/05/sfb-server-cannot-install-kb2982006-this-update-is-not-applicable-to-your-computer

 These are logs before fixing with some errors. https://github.com/pcossu/SkypeforBusiness_IaC_lab_V4/blob/master/issuelogs/Logs-Deploy-failed.zip